NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

     Interactive jobs, that is jobs started with the :command:`salloc` command, will have the QOS *interactive* automatically added unless the ``--qos`` option is used.
 The *interactive* QOS has the same priority factor as the *debug* QOS.
-However, users can only have a single *interative* job at any time.
+However, users can only have a single *Interactive* job at any time.

 .. note::